-There’s a few different strategies we can look at to increase milk supply but first it’s important to get to the root cause of why your milk supply is decreasing.
+There’s a few different strategies we can look at to increase milk supply but first it’s important to get to the root cause of why your milk supply is decreasing or if you really are Dealing with a Decreasing Milk Supply.

 Around 12-16 weeks postpartum as your hormones begin to regulate you may notice your milk supply decreases a bit.
 There is less of a hormonal push on your milk supply at this stage and it is now based on a supply and demand relationship.
 This may be a normal decrease in your supply if you started with a bit of an oversupply.
 Read more here about how to tell if your baby is getting enough.